adelmonte/Simple_Package_Manager/README.md

 $ orphan        # Clean orphaned packages
 $ downgrade     # Downgrade a package
 ```
+## Other

+If you don't wish to use the update service (which is convientient since the install function doesn't require a sudo password to sync package database) see the file: `optional-install-function-no-update-service-pacman_-Sy`

+Generally speaking the functions (such as update including flatpak) and headers aren't difficult for a novice to edit to their liking.

 ## License

 This project is open source and available under the [GPL v3.0 License](LICENSE).